 Policy & Procedure for Disease Prevention caused by Exposure to Infectious and Environmental Hazards

-All CHSU students, faculty, and staff are trained in standard precautions to prevent exposure to potentially infectious pathogens and follow up procedures in the event of accidental contact.
+All CHSU students, faculty, and staff must participate in training in standard precautions to prevent exposure to potentially infectious pathogens and follow-up procedures in the event of accidental contact.
 This mandatory training occurs annually during the Fall semester.

 All new CHSU students, faculty, and staff who may be exposed to potentially hazardous materials are trained in standard precautions and exposure risks during their orientations.
 Employees are assigned electronic courses during onboarding.
-Osteopathic Medical students are trained during orientation week by the Clinical Education department.
-In addition, COM students undergo training again by the Clinical Education department during Clerkship Orientation, which takes place during the Entrustable Professional Activities (EPA) course at the end of OMS-II year.
-Students also will be oriented at the beginning of their clinical clerkships to their hospital’s or clinic’s written Exposure Control Plan (ECP) required by the Occupational Safety and Health Administration (OSHA) and must follow the respective institution’s ECP.
+Osteopathic Medical students are required to complete compliance modules on an annual basis that includes blood borne pathogens and infectious exposure through online modules.
+Student orientation is provided at the beginning of their clinical clerkships with respect to their hospital’s or clinic’s written Exposure Control Plan (ECP) required by the Occupational Safety and Health Administration (OSHA) and students must follow the respective institution’s ECP during their clinical clerkship.
 Pharmacy students are trained by the COP Experiential Education department prior to commencing experiential learning.

 Each college and the Human Resources Office will maintain an internal procedure governing the tracking of training and exposures.